 You can find enough statistics on the game to keep you busy for a lifetime.
 And don't get me wrong.
 I love them all.

 But the Royals produced more than just 65 wins and a Cy Young winner in that dreadful summer of 2009.

-This is where our national pastime's fantastic legacy, stories and yes, even some numbers, truly come alive!
+This is where our national pastime's legacy, stories and even numbers truly come alive!

 Take a journey through the history of your favorite team, from their stadiums down to their minor leagues.